benkrichman/datascale/README.md

 ### plotdatadpi()

-Scale dpi of output image to produce a certain number of pixels per data unit on either/both plot axis/axes.
+Scale dpi of output image to produce a certain number of points per data unit on either/both plot axis/axes.
 Useful for plots that need a certain amount of detail per axis unit (e.g. geographic projections).
 For more detail see help output:
 ```python
 help(datascale.plotdatadpi)
 ```